mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 - Green Hat Hackers: They are also amateurs in the world of hacking but they are bit different from script kiddies.
 They care about hacking and strive to become full-blown hackers.
 They are inspired by the hackers and ask them few questions about.
 While hackers are answering their question they will listen to its novelty.

 # What is Port Scanning?
+Port scanning is a method used to identify open ports and services running on a host.
+It's used in reconnaissance by attackers and during vulnerability assessments by defenders.This information helps an attacker (or a security analyst) understand what services are running on the target and potentially identify vulnerabilities associated with those services.

 # Do you know any programming language?